IPAM: IP Address Management

 Statistics: Link to the VLAN statistics view.

-- If there are available networks: A selector like the one shown below will appear, where you can select one or more networks.
+- If there are available networks: A selector like the one shown below will appear, where you may select one or more networks.

 - If there are no available networks: An informational message will appear.

-A network can only belong to one VLAN.
+A network may only belong to one VLAN.

 IPAM Vlan Statistics

-To obtain information about a VLAN, there is a view that shows its statistics.
+To retrieve information about a VLAN, there is a view that shows its statistics.

-These statistics can be exported in CSV and XLS format.
+These statistics may be exported in CSV and XLS format.

 Wizard IPAM Vlan